csaid/csaid.github.io/_posts/2016-02-28-four-pitfalls-of-hill-climbing.md

 - The space is high dimensional.
 Even if your product is at a local maximum in one dimension, there are many other dimensions to explore and measure.
 - We may overestimate the causal relationship between bold product moves and company success.
 Investors often observe that companies who don't make bold changes are doomed to fail.
 While I don't doubt that there is some causation here, I think there is also some reverse causation.
 Bold changes require lots of resources.
 Maybe it's mostly the success-bound companies who have enough resources to afford the bold changes.

+Special thanks to [John McDonnell](https://twitter.com/johnvmcdonnell) and [Alex Rosner](https://twitter.com/alexrosner) for comments on a draft of this post.
 <style>

 circle {